-Bridges specializes is making your strategy implementation succeed.
-It is all we do.
+Bridges specializes in making strategy and digital implementation succeed.

-Our approach differs in that we don’t implement your strategy; your organization must own it and do it.
+Our approach differs in that we don’t implement your strategy; the organization must own it and do it.
+We partner with you.
 We guide you through your journey and provide you the resources and advice along the way.
 We offer you tools, templates, and tips, highlight decisions that might not work, facilitate discussions and share our intellectual property for you to adopt and own.
-We partner with you.

 Within 12 to 18 months, our clients are typically self-sufficient and we have made our services obsolete.
 Why?
 Because our goals are to change the approach being adopted by most companies in implementing strategy and transfer the required knowledge to succeed.

 We start consulting in the latter part of the strategy planning, just before the board members sign off on the strategy.

 Although we are improving, according to our research, this is still a poor ROI for the organization’s time, effort and revenue invested.
 In 2004 90% of implementations were failing.
 By 2016 it was 67% of failing and in 2020, 48% of strategy implementations failed.